-Prior to the May 2004 modifications, we accounted for the loans and the corresponding shares using a loan-based accounting model.
+Prior to the May 2004 modifications, we accounted for the loans and the corresponding shares using a loan-based accounting model and periodically reduced the carrying value of the loans as determined by the loan loss methodology.
 However, due to the nature of the May 2004 modifications, we reevaluated the accounting for the management stock loan program.
 Based upon relevant accounting guidance, we determined that the management common stock loans should be accounted for as non-recourse stock compensation instruments.
-While this accounting treatment does not alter the legal rights associated with the loans to the employees as described above, the modifications to the terms of the loans were deemed significant enough to adopt the non-recourse accounting model.
-Accordingly, the remaining carrying value of the notes and interest receivable related to financing common stock purchases by related parties, which totaled \$7.6 million prior to the loan term modifications, was reduced to zero with a corresponding reduction in additional paid-in capital.
-Since the Company was unable to exercise control over the underlying management common stock loan shares, the loan program shares continued to be included in basic earnings per share (EPS) following the May 2004 modifications.
+As a result of this determination, the remaining carrying value of the notes and interest receivable, which totaled \$7.6 million prior to the modifications, was reduced to zero with a corresponding reduction in additional paid-in capital.
+This accounting treatment also precluded the Company from recovering amounts previously expensed as loan loss reserves in prior periods.